|50|| ||/programs/Pages/practical-nursing.aspx||Health Science Programs||Yes||Michael Johnson 2||1/23/2023 2:40 PM|

 - Complete all college level courses with a GPA of 2.5 or higher.

-- Complete the Test of Essential Academic Skills (TEAS VI) with an overall score of 53 or higher, and 45% on both Reading and English.
+Test of Essential Academic Skills (TEAS VI) with an overall score of 53 or higher, and 45% on both Reading and English.

 - Nursing Assistant certification, obtained within the last five years, or active Minnesota Nursing Registry.

 - Students that are accepted will be required to attend a Practical Nursing Orientation prior to the start of the program.

 - Submit a record of the required several immunizations including COVID vaccines, American Heart BLS or Red Cross BLS certification and Background Study prior to the semester in which the student registers for clinical courses.

 The practical nursing admissions committee will review each application and determine admission on the basis of overall academic performance, including all previous college course work, GPA, ACCUPLACER assessment scores and Test of Essential Academic Skills (TEAS VI) scores.
 Notification of acceptance into the Practical Nursing major will be sent approximately 6 weeks after the admissions committee has met.

 - Interpersonal communication